CT SOP version 2.0

 The sponsor’s responsibilities shall be described in the quality system of the sponsor institution.
 Tasks are delegated according to SOP Roles and Responsibilities in clinical trials implemented in the institution.

-The coordinating investigator (CI) has the responsibility for ensuring that all protocol modifications are documented, and that substantial modifications are submitted through Clinical Trial Information system (CTIS) and approved before implementation.
+The coordinating investigator (CI) has the responsibility for ensuring that all protocol modifications are documented, and that substantial modifications are submitted through the Clinical Trial Information system (CTIS) and approved before implementation.

 The CI is responsible for ensuring that the protocol is adequate, especially the risk-benefit information, and if necessary, modifying the protocol or stopping the trial.
 This involves an assessment of:

-Modifications may relate to the trial conduct, design, methodology, investigational or auxiliary medicinal product, or participating investigators or clinical trial sites.
+Modifications may relate to the trial conduct, design, methodology, investigational or auxiliary medicinal product, participating investigators or clinical trial sites.

 There is no fee for applications in Norway for non-commercial sponsors.